 Student Success²: Peer Tutoring and Student Perseverance

 In 2005, a plucky young man with an interest in rhyming words and all things Byron was hired to be a peer writing tutor (not to be confused with pier riding tutor) in a pilot program at the University of California-Irvine.
 Said young man, whilst quasi-confident in his abilities as a writer, was quite apprehensive about making the transition from student to peer tutor.
-Fortunately Sue Cross, a writing specialist with a seemingly boundless investment in student success, took this plucky young man under her wing and showed him how peer tutors could guide student writers.
+Fortunately Sue Cross, a writing specialist committed to student success, took this plucky young man under her wing and showed him how peer tutors could guide student writers.
 She found ways to empower him and his compatriots, who would in turn strive to empower every student with whom they worked.

 As you may have safely deciphered by now, I was that young man.
 The training I received at UCI informed how I organized and taught my English classes at New York University, how I interacted with students during office hours, and how I structure the day-to-day operations of my writing center today.
 In short, there is no way for me to overstate the impact my experience as a peer tutor had on my professional and personal growth.